jorgt/hexo-tag-flickr-album/README.md

 # hexo-tag-flickr-album

+> Not 3.0.0 compatible yet.
+Fix is in the works.

 [Hexo.io](http://hexo.io/) is a full featured static site generator for Node.
 It supports plugins extending it's functionality, in this case a [tag](http://hexo.io/docs/plugins.html#Tag).

 This tag display a full Album from Flickr on your hexo powered blog or site.
 It is also a work in progress.
 Please log any issues on github.